Mastering the Art of Reverse Parallel Parking

 Step 6:

-Adjust as Necessary: Move forward or backward as needed to center your car within the space.
+Adjust as Necessary: Move forward or backward as needed to centre your car within the space.
+For safety, hit the park brake or the full lock.

 Common Mistakes and How to Avoid Them